Elvis0121/MIT-IDE-Dashboard-Data-Pipeline/README.md

 # MIT IDE Dashboard Data Pipeline

-A comprehensive data pipeline for the MIT Initiative on the Digital Economy (IDE) Dashboard.
-This project automates the collection and processing of data from various sources including LinkedIn, YouTube, Medium, Google Scholar, and Eventbrite.
+A comprehensive data pipeline and visualization dashboard for the MIT Initiative on the Digital Economy (IDE).
+This project automates the collection and processing of data from various sources including LinkedIn, YouTube, Medium, Google Scholar, and Eventbrite, and provides an interactive dashboard for data visualization.

 ## Overview

+The project consists of two main components:
+1. **Data Pipeline**: Collects and processes data from multiple platforms
+2. **Interactive Dashboard**: Visualizes the collected data using Streamlit

 The data pipeline is designed to:
 - Collect data from multiple platforms